Terms & Definitions

 What are some situations that may impact a student-athelete’s amateur status?

-Some situations that may impact a student-athelete’s amateur status are:
+Some situations that may impact a student-athlete’s amateur status are:

 • Taking a break between high school and full-time collegiate enrollment